acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 Fri, 22 Sep 2017 18:24:26

 &ldquo;If you call a tail a leg, how many legs would a dog have?
-Four, because, even if you call it a leg, it&rdquo;s still a tail.&rdquo;&mdash;Abraham Lincoln
+Four, because, even if you call it a leg, it&rsquo;s still a tail.&rdquo;&mdash;Abraham Lincoln

 ## Empathy for the Grieving
 Sat, 07 Oct 2017 23:04:27